48 Simple Ways to Improve Your Sex Life

 Sip more H2O

-In case you didn’t know, your body is made up of nearly 75 percent water, meaning you should be drinking your fair share of it daily if you want to stay healthy—and the same goes for sexually healthy too.
+In case you didn't know, your body is made up of nearly 75 percent water, meaning you should be drinking your fair share of it daily if you want to stay healthy—and the same goes for sexually healthy too.
 One study published in the Journal of Applied Physiology, found that being dehydrated can impact testosterone levels, which has a direct effect on your sexual desire.
+Here are the 12 things sex therapists wish you knew.

 Check the medications you're taking